vaskozl/containers/README.md

 * `ghcr.io/vaskozl/kubectl:1.28`
 * `ghcr.io/vaskozl/kubectl:1`

 You can choose the tag that best fits your needs, whether you want the latest version, a specific version, or even a particular release of a version.
-Do note that even release pinned tags are not guarranteed to be immutable as the base is rebuilt weekly.
+Do note that even releases pinned tags are not guarranteed to be immutable as the base is rebuilt weekly.

 The best and intenteded way to achieve immutability is to just pin the images by by sha256.